Tag Archives: rfid

 2. Anti-Theft Classic Slim Double Zip Crossbody Bag

 This Anti-Theft Classic Slim Double Zip Crossbody hugs your body comfortably.
 The roomy zip compartment is well thought out with RFID blocking card and passport slots, an open-top wall pocket, a zip wall pocket, and a tethered key clip with LED light.
 Two locking zip pockets on the front are perfect for keys, lipstick, tickets and other quick-grab items.
-The rear snap close pocket holds a map, book, or sunglasses.
+The rear snap-close pocket holds a map, book, or sunglasses.
 Travel securely and confidently with Travelon’s anti-theft features including slash-resistant construction, locking compartments, slash-resistant and locking straps to keep you and your belongings protected

 Small Anti-Theft Crossbody Handbags for Travel